 2. Measure Everything

+Before you plan how to install the bathroom vanity, make sure it fits!
 Besides the spot in your bathroom where your new vanity will go, don’t forget to measure all doorways, tight corners, and hallways to make sure it will fit in your home.

 3. Recycle, Repurpose

+You figured out how to remove the bathroom vanity, now what?
 If your existing vanity is still in good shape, consider taking it to a Habitat for Humanity ReStore to give it a new life.

 4. Know When to Call a Pro